wvdlaan/todomvc/README.md

 1. `(App @state channel)` will render the application UI
-2. `(.getElementByIdj js/document "todoapp")` points to the DOM-element that will be handled by React.
+2. `(.getElementByIdj js/document "todoapp")` points to the DOM-element that will be controlled by React.
    You can find the definition of `todoapp` in `index.html` as element `<section id="todoapp"></section>`.

 ## Quiescent dom-elements

 If you look at the definition of `App` in `render.cljs` you find several calls to functions like `d/div`, `d/section`, `d/output`, etc.
-These are Quiescent-funcions that represent html-elements.
+These are Quiescent-funcions that represent dom-elements.
-Open the elements-tab in your browser's development window and check for yourself that there is a one-on-one relationship between the elements defined in `App` and the html-elements within `<section id="todoapp"></section>`.
+Open the elements-tab in your browser's development window and check for yourself that there is a one-on-one relationship between the elements defined in `App` and the dom-elements within `<section id="todoapp"></section>`.

 [Here](https://github.com/levand/quiescent/blob/master/docs.md#creating-virtual-dom-elements)
-you can find more documentation on these dom-elements.
+you can find more documentation on Quiescent dom-elements.

 Let's look, for example, at this expression at the end of the `Footer` component: